 - Click the Add Networking icon.

 - Provide appropriate information for your connection type.

 - Click Finish.

 After you create both a vMotion and Fault Tolerance logging virtual switch, you can create other virtual switches, as needed.
 Add the host to the cluster and complete any steps needed to turn on Fault Tolerance.

 What to do next

-If you configure networking to support FT but subsequently disable the Fault Tolerance logging port, pairs of fault tolerant virtual machines that are powered on remain powered on.
+Note: If you configure networking to support FT but subsequently suspend the Fault Tolerance logging port, pairs of fault tolerant virtual machines that are powered on remain powered on.
 If a failover situation occurs, when the Primary VM is replaced by its Secondary VM a new Secondary VM is not started, causing the new Primary VM to run in a Not Protected state.